 For full payment of 300 hours, NO refund once the first training with us begins.

-Module 1 (50 hours) – Creative and Meaningful Sequencing – Refine your skills of effective and powerful class sequencing
+Refine your skills of effective and powerful class sequencing.

-In this course you will learn the art of creative and meaningful sequencing to create purposeful and powerful practices for students and for yourself.
-As a teacher it is important to not only understand how to sequence a class but the WHY behind it.
-Students will have a significantly more powerful experience on the mat when they are properly warmed physically, but also have the ability to experience a deeper purpose for their practice from a spiritual and philosophical level when offered in an appropriate way that will give them something extra to take away and apply to their life off the mat.
+In this course you will develop the art of creative and meaningful sequencing to create purposeful and powerful practices for students and for yourself.
+As a teacher, it is important to not only understand how to sequence a class but the WHY behind it.
+Students will have a significantly more powerful experience on the mat when they are properly warmed physically, but also have the ability to experience a deeper purpose for their practice from a spiritual and philosophical perspective, when offered in an appropriate way that will give them something to take away and apply to their life off the mat.

 The course material will cover: